Analysis | Why Manchin and Sinema waived the filibuster for the debt ceiling but won’t for voting rights

 The background: In December, Congress was facing a potentially catastrophic default on U.S. debt if it didn’t pass a law raising the debt ceiling, and soon.
 A few months earlier, Senate Republicans had vowed to block raising the debt ceiling but had to back off at the last minute and provide 10 Republican votes to overcome a filibuster waged by other Republican senators.

-The debt ceiling needed attention again in December, and some Republican senators said they’d filibuster that vote, too.
+When the debt ceiling needed attention again in December, some Republican senators said they’d filibuster that vote, too.

 Rather than lose another showdown with Democrats over what to do, Senate Minority Leader Mitch McConnell (R-Ky.) agreed to an elaborate deal with Senate Majority Leader Charles E. Schumer (D-N.Y.) to raise the debt ceiling without Republican votes, but with Republicans voting to agree to get out of the way.
 So, they created a bill to bypass the filibuster for the debt ceiling.